Backlash (2003): Main card

 The fourth match was for the Women's Championship, where Jazz, who was accompanied by Theodore Long, faced the reigning champion, Trish Stratus.
-As part of the storyline, Stratus came into the match with injured ribs and was advised not to wrestle by doctors, but was forced to wrestle by Raw General Manager, Eric Bischoff.
-Both women wrestled a back and forth match, until Stratus gained the advantage over Jazz by performing a Stratusfaction (springboard bulldog) on her.
+As part of the storyline, Stratus came into the match with injured ribs and was advised not to wrestle by doctors, but was forced to wrestle anyway by Raw General Manager, Eric Bischoff.
+Both women wrestled a back-and-forth match, until Stratus gained the advantage over Jazz by performing a Stratusfaction (springboard bulldog) on her.
 During the pin attempt, Long threw his shoe at Stratus's head, causing the pin to be broken.
-The ending of the match saw Stratus attempting to perform a springboard sunset flip on Jazz, only for Jazz to counter it by sitting on her while grabbing th e middle rope to win the title.
+The ending of the match saw Stratus attempting to perform a springboard sunset flip on Jazz, only for Jazz to counter it by sitting on her while grabbing the middle rope to win the title.

 The fifth match was Big Show versus Rey Mysterio.
 Throughout the match, Mysterio used his quickness against Big Show's size advantage, including performing two 619s on Big Show.
 During a third attempt, Mysterio attempted a West Coast Pop but Big Show countered the move into a chokeslam for the pinfall.
 After the match, Mysterio was placed and strapped onto a stretcher by EMTs.
 Big Show picked up the stretcher with Mysterio still on it and slammed it against the ring post, similar to swinging a baseball bat.

 The sixth match was for the WWE Championship between John Cena and the reigning champion, Brock Lesnar.
 Lesnar gained the early advantage over Cena by performing a suplex and slamming Cena's head on the broadcast table.
 Cena retaliated as he threw Lesnar into the steel steps.
 Lesnar then delivered a spinebuster on Cena, regaining control of the match.
 After a spear from Lesnar which sent Cena into the ring corner, Cena attempted to push Lesnar into the referee to no avail.
 The distraction allowed Cena to hit a low blow on Lesnar.
 Cena attempted to hit Lesnar with a steel chain, but the referee confiscated the chain before he could use it on Lesnar.
 The situation allowed Lesnar to perform the F-5 on Cena to retain the title.